Table of Contents

-Unfortunately for lawyers, the truth is that having a malpractice lawsuit is nearly inevitable.
+Unfortunately for lawyers, the truth is that having a malpractice lawsuit is nearly inevitable, therefore lawyer insurance is necessary.
 According to the American Bar Association (ABA), four out of five lawyers will get sued for malpractice at least once in their careers.
 And 70% of malpractice claims are filed against small firms with one to five lawyers.

 What’s more, legal malpractice claims payouts have skyrocketed in recent years and are expected to remain high even after the (eventual) end of the COVID-19 pandemic.
 A survey by insurance broker Ames & Gough revealed an increasing number of claim payouts exceeding $50 million in recent years.
 The period between 2019 and mid-2020 saw the highest payouts on record for legal malpractice claims, and there is an expectation that experiences during COVID-19 could fuel a wave of future malpractice claims.

 Do you have questions about legal malpractice insurance or any other policies your law firm might need?
 Don’t hesitate to reach out to an expert broker from our dedicated legal practice.